Currently, users can trade Bitcoin, Bitcoin Cash, Bitcoin SV, Ethereum, Ethereum Classic, Litecoin, and Dogecoin.

 While hot wallets are more susceptible to cyber-attacks, there are security measures in place that prevent the theft of coins.
 Robinhood has taken advanced steps to secure their hot wallet but for convenience and accessibility, it is still necessary to store some coins in a hot wallet.
 For this reason, many experts recommend using a combination of hot and cold storage to keep your coins secure but also maintain some functionality.

-In addition to storing your cryptocurrency within the app utilizing Robinhood's hot or cold storage, you can also join the waitlist for Robinhood's crypto wallet.
+In addition to storing your cryptocurrency within the app utilizing Robinhood's hot or cold storage, you can also store your crypto through Robinhood's crypto wallet.

-With this wallet, transferring coins from one place to another is highly simple.
+With this wallet, transferring coins from one platform to another is highly simple.
 The new wallet features 2 factor authentication, email and phone verification, and more to ensure security.

 So, how can we transfer coins into and out of Robinhood?